pedrolara-boop/StashStudioSync/README.md

 - Automatically matches your local studios with ThePornDB and StashDB
 - Updates studio metadata including:
-  - Parent studios
+  - Parent studios (automatically creates or links parent studios)
   - URLs
   - Images
   - StashDB and ThePornDB IDs
 - Can be run as a Stash plugin or standalone script
 - Supports batch processing or individual studio updates
-- Handles parent/child studio relationships
+- Intelligently handles parent/child studio relationships
 - Optional automatic updates when studios are modified
+- Preserves existing metadata while adding new information
+- Dry run mode to preview changes without applying them

 ## Requirements